-Welcome to the AWS Storage Gateway User Guide.
 AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the Amazon Web Services (AWS) storage infrastructure.
-You can use the service to store data in the AWS cloud for scalable and cost-effective storage that helps maintain data security.
-AWS Storage Gateway offers both volume-based and tape-based storage solutions:
+You can use the service to store data in the AWS Cloud for scalable and cost-effective storage that helps maintain data security.
+AWS Storage Gateway offers file-based, volume-based and tape-based storage solutions:

-Volume gateways – Volume gateways provide cloud-backed storage volumes that you can mount as Internet Small Computer System Interface (iSCSI) devices from your on-premises application servers.
+Volume Gateway – Volume Gateway provides cloud-backed storage volumes that you can mount as Internet Small Computer System Interface (iSCSI) devices from your on-premises application servers.
 The gateway supports the following volume configurations:

-Gateway-cached volumes – You store your data in Amazon Simple Storage Service (Amazon S3) and retain a copy of frequently accessed data subsets locally.
-Gateway-cached volumes offer a substantial cost savings on primary storage and minimize the need to scale your storage on-premises.
+Cached volumes – You store your data in Amazon Simple Storage Service (Amazon S3) and retain a copy of frequently accessed data subsets locally. cached volumes offer a substantial cost savings on primary storage and minimize the need to scale your storage on-premises.
 You also retain low-latency access to your frequently accessed data.

-Gateway –virtual tape library (VTL) – You can cost-effectively and durably archive backup data in Amazon Glacier.
-Gateway-VTL provides a virtual tape infrastructure that scales seamlessly with your business needs and eliminates the operational burden of provisioning, scaling, and maintaining a physical tape infrastructure.
+Tape Gateway – You can cost-effectively and durably archive backup data in Amazon Glacier.
+Tape Gateway provides a virtual tape infrastructure that scales seamlessly with your business needs and eliminates the operational burden of provisioning, scaling, and maintaining a physical tape infrastructure.

-You may choose to run AWS Storage Gateway either on-premises, as a virtual machine (VM) appliance, or in AWS, as an EC2 instance.
+You can choose to run AWS Storage Gateway either on-premises as a virtual machine (VM) appliance, or in AWS as an EC2 instance.
 You deploy your gateway on an EC2 instance to provision iSCSI storage volumes in AWS.
 Gateways hosted on EC2 instances can be used for disaster recovery, data mirroring, and providing storage for applications hosted on Amazon EC2.

 For an architectural overview, see How AWS Storage Gateway Works (Architecture).

 AWS Storage Gateway enables a wide range of use cases.
-For more information, go to the AWS Storage Gateway detail page.
+For more information, see the AWS Storage Gateway detail page.